 Making Data Lakes Work for People

-Key metadata management tricks include:
+Key metadata management capabilities include:

 Locking Down the Digital Vault